ngxp/store-service/README.md

 const lastDispatchedAction = last(mockStore.dispatchedActions);
 ```

-# Example
+# Examples

-For and example of all this have a look at the Angular Project in [the src/app folder](src/app).
+For an example of all this have a look at the Angular Project in [the src/app folder](src/app).

 ## Store Service